Hive or ClickUp? Honest 2026 Comparison After Testing Both

 Pricing & Value

-At face value, ClickUp is cheaper — $7/user/month vs $12/user/month at entry-level paid tiers.
-For a 20-person team, that's $1,200/year difference just at base pricing.
-That's real money, and for budget-conscious teams, ClickUp's value-per-dollar is hard to argue against.
+On the surface, ClickUp is cheaper — $7/user/month vs $12/user/month at entry-level paid plans.
+For a 20-person team, that's $1,200/year in savings right there.
+For budget-conscious organizations, ClickUp's bang for your buck is hard to argue with.

-Hive's pricing gets more complicated when you add resourcing or analytics modules as paid add-ons.
-ClickUp includes significantly more in its base tiers.
-One thing people often miss: Hive's free plan caps at 10 users, while ClickUp's free plan is unlimited on users — just limited on features.
-For small teams testing the waters before committing, that distinction actually matters quite a bit.
+Hive's real cost climbs when you add resourcing or analytics modules as paid add-ons.
+ClickUp bundles way more into base tiers.
+But here's something people miss: Hive's free plan tops out at 10 users, while ClickUp's free plan has unlimited users — just limited features.
+For small teams testing before committing, that actually matters.

 Winner: ClickUp